-Cook time: Finally, a common misconception that people have is that air fryers are as fast as conventional fryers.
+Finally, a common misconception that people have is that air fryers are as fast as conventional fryers.
 Although the condensed, high-heat cooking area makes the process faster than a regular oven, you’re not flash-frying a basket of fries in three to four minutes.
-It depends on what your frying, but some air fryer recipes call for up to 40 minutes of cooking time.
+It depends on what you’re frying, but some air fryer

 Another trend that is taking the food world by storm and is contributing to the rise in sales of air fryers is the keto diet.
 This carb-averse diet, which promotes maximum meat and fat consumption, has people lining up for a device that can bring more cooking variety to the kitchen.

 - The Best Air Fryer Salmon Recipes in Less Than 20 Minutes

 - Breville’s Smart Air Fryer Connects You to Celebrity Chefs

 - The 9 Best Electric Skillets and Frying Pans for Fall 2022

 - The Best Ninja Air Fryer To Make Meals in a Snap

 - This is How an Air Fryer Really Works